The D-Day Battlefields

 The Bailey Bridge on display is one of around 30 built by the Royal Engineers in the Normandy is weeks after the invasion, with this example coming from the Falaise region.
 It was vital that not only bridges destroyed in the fighting be replaced at the earliest opportunity, but additional crossings be created to cope with the vast amount of men and materiel heading inland from the beaches towards the front.

 This is a Centaur A27M tank, known as the Centaur IV.
 The type is based on the British Army Cromwell.
 This machine, `Vidette`, landed at la Breche d’Hermanville but was knocked-out and following its recovery in November 1975, it was brought to the Orne and originally placed close to the bridge before being eventually moved into the museum grounds.
-The large bearing marks on the outside of the turret enable the crew to fire on coastal targets directly from a landing craft while heading into shore, even in relatively choppy seas.
+The large bearing marks on the outside of the turret enabled the crew to fire on coastal targets directly from a landing craft while heading into shore, even in relatively choppy seas.

 A total of 114 Centaur IVs were produced and many were converted to become one of several types comprising ‘Hobart’s Funnies’.
 They were fitted with wading gear to enable direct beach landings and the engine inlets and gun apertures were covered to prevent flooding.
 These tanks were intended to provide close support for infantry and their 95mm (3.74 inch) howitzer could be highly effective against well dug-in defenders.
 One such tank assisted French Commandos on D-Day at Ouistreham to overcome the town’s Casino which the Germans had heavily fortified.
 Once the defenders’ heavy guns had been neutralised, the Commandos stormed the building.